Food & Wellness

 • Half of obese children in the United States are already overweight by their second birthday.

-• Children’s relationship to food impacts their development in various areas: physical, cognitive, emotional and social.
+• Children’s relationship to food impacts their development in various areas: physical, cognitive, emotional, and social.

 • Adult behavior, through feeding practices, impacts the way children react to internal cues of hunger and satiation, affecting their innate ability to self-regulate. nutrition